Six Dogs Blue, the most royal of gins is unusual in many ways. We have compiled this FAQ to help with the oft asked questions relating to Blue.

 How does Six Dogs Blue get its colour?
 The beautiful blue – not a colour often found in nature – is derived from the flower of the Blue Pea plant.
 Don’t worry: it’s entirely natural and there are no artificial colouring agents or other additives in this Gin!

 Is the botanical name for Blue Pea really ‘Clitoria Ternatea’?
 Yes the botanical name for Blue Pea is indeed Clitoria Ternatea!
-Take a look at the flower – there’s a picture of it on the label and on the box – and you’ll see why!
+Take a look at the flower – there’s a picture of it on the label and on the box – and you’ll see why the flower has that botanical name!

 Is it true that Six Dogs Blue is an aphrodisiac?
 While we’d love to describe Six Dogs Blue as a ‘gin with benefits’, all that we can honestly say is that the Blue Pea used in our Gin is renowned in Ayurvedic medicine as an aphrodisiac.